ugyenpenjor1/JSDM-Multispecies-Interaction-Model/Readme.md

 For convenience and to remove clutter, the data have been cleaned but for safety reasons (because the study species are globally endangered) we do not provide GPS locations.

-Data includes detection histories of tiger, leopard and dhole.
+Data include detection histories of tiger, leopard and dhole.

 Total number of sites = 849